Amanpatel2529/WeatherApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.6.

+## Project Description

+**Weather App using Angular and OpenWeatherMap API**

+This project demonstrates a simple weather application built using Angular.
+It fetches weather data from the OpenWeatherMap API based on a user-entered city.
+The application displays essential weather information such as city, country, temperature, feels like, humidity, and wind speed in a user-friendly table format.

+**Key features:**

+* User input for city search
+* Fetches weather data using OpenWeatherMap API
+* Displays weather information in a clear and organized table format
+* Basic error handling for API requests

+This project serves as a foundation for building more complex weather applications with additional features like weather forecasts, maps, and visualizations.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.